mullenj/CommunicatingRobotLearning/README.md

 To be implemented
 * Haptics

-teleop_task2.py will be set up to run the second task of the user study.
-This task will involve the same scenario as the first but with an obstacle in the way of the robots motion.
+teleop_task2.py is set up to run the second task of the user study.
+This task will involve the user maneuvering an object towards a goal with an obstacle in the way of the robots motion.
 The robot now needs to learn that it has to avoid this obstacle.

 teleop_task2.py functionality:

-To be implemented
-* Discrete trajectories
+* Discrete trajectories (switch to Cartesian to prevent favoring random trajectories, debug) To be implemented
-* Learning?
+* Assistance
 * Haptics

 teleop_task3.py will be set up to run the third task of the user study.
 This task will expand on the previous two by learning from the demonstrations in the second.
 However, this time it is not holding a cup and may be 'confused'.
 The robot begins running autonomously and the user has to provide corrections while they are distracted.
 This will be fleshed out more after the prior two are completed.